jenna-tb-ekwealor/microbial-genomics/episodes/06-project-planning.md

 :::::::::::::::::::::::::::::::::::::::::::::: questions

-- How should I plan a microbial genomics analysis before touching the data?
+- How do we plan a microbial genomics workflow before touching the data?
-- What directories, files, and metadata should I set up ahead of time?
-- How do I structure a workflow so QC, trimming, assembly, and annotation run smoothly?
+- What directories, metadata, and decisions must be made before QC, trimming, assembly, and annotation?
+- How does thoughtful planning support reproducibility and reduce errors?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::::::::: objectives

-- Anticipate the workflow steps in a microbial genomics project.
+- Anticipate each stage of the microbial genomics workflow.
-- Plan a directory layout suitable for QC, trimming, assembly, and annotation workflows.
-- Identify metadata you must collect before running tools.
+- Identify what information (metadata) must be collected before beginning analysis.
+- Create a project structure that supports reproducible, traceable computation.
-- Understand how planning improves reproducibility and avoids downstream errors.
+- Understand how planning prevents mistakes and accelerates downstream work.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-> This episode prepares learners for the workflow used in Episodes 7–11 by building
+> This episode prepares learners for the complete workflow used in Episodes 7–11:
-> the project plan and directory structure needed for quality control, trimming,
-> assembly (SPAdes), and annotation (Prokka).
-> It draws on concepts from the Unix tutorial and best practices for genome analysis,
-> but does **not** yet introduce FASTQ or tool-specific PDF content.
+> sequence formats → QC → trimming → assembly → annotation.
+> Good planning prevents downstream confusion and supports transparent, reproducible bioinformatics.

 ## Why planning matters

-Microbial genomics workflows involve multiple steps:
+Microbial genomics workflows involve many sequential steps:

 1. **Quality control** (FastQC)
-2. **Trimming**
+2. **Trimming** (removing adapters and low-quality bases)
-3. **Genome assembly** (SPAdes)
+3. **Assembly** (SPAdes)
-4. **Assembly evaluation & filtering**
+4. **Contig filtering & evaluation**
 5. **Annotation** (Prokka)
-6. **Archiving results & documenting methods**

-Each step produces files, logs, and subdirectories.
-Without planning:
+Each step generates multiple files, and each depends on the previous step being correct.

-- files become scattered across your home directory,
-- output overwrites previous results,
-- commands reference the wrong paths,
-- reproducibility becomes impossible.

-A simple, thoughtful plan prevents all of this.

-## Anticipating the workflow

-Before analyzing data, ask:
+Good planning ensures that:

-- Where will I store raw FASTQ files?
+- raw data stays untouched,
-- Where will QC reports go?
-- Where will trimmed reads go?
-- Where should the SPAdes assembly output live?
-- Where should I store annotation results?
-- Where will scripts or notes be kept?

-This planning mirrors the Unix skills covered in Episodes 1–5—especially filesystem navigation and working with files.

-## Recommended directory skeleton

-You can create a clean starting layout:
+- workflows are traceable and reproducible,
+- directories and filenames are predictable,
+- you avoid wasting compute time on mis‑labeled or misplaced files.

+Reproducibility begins **before** you run your first command.

+## Planning your project structure

+You created a tidy project layout in Episode 5.
+Now we expand the rationale behind it.

+A clean directory layout enables:

+- clear separation of raw vs processed data,
+- predictable paths for running tools,
+- easy troubleshooting when something fails,
+- transparency for collaborators or future you.

+A typical workflow structure:

 ```
 myproject/